Jarlotee/jarlotee.github.io/_posts/2016-01-09-the-journey-to-build-once.md

 No matter where you are on the spectrum of continuous delivery building once and deploying faster helps!

-Here are a few on my musings on why this is worth the time investment:
+Here are a few of my musings on why this is worth the investment:

-1. But packaging your code and config in an environment agnostic way provides you with a great deal more flexibility in how and when you deploy.
+1. Packaging your code and config in an environment agnostic way provides you with more flexibility in *how* and *when* you deploy.
-2. If you are deploying from trunk/master a la [Github flow] then this flexibility is crucial as it allows you *prove* a package in your deployment pipeline while still merging new features.
+2. When deploying from trunk/master a la [Github flow] this flexibility is crucial as it allows you *prove* a package in your deployment pipeline while still merging new features.
 3. You can roll-back your environments to a specific version much quicker and easier.
 4. You can pull down the any version (with the same bits!) locally to test and debug without having to rebuild or do source code time traveling (*which sounds like more fun than it is*).